 If you are pre-diabetic, the doctor will prescribe chiefly diet changes and targeted exercises to perform.
 You may also receive certain medications to control weight gain, inhibit blood glucose, and increase natural insulin levels.

-If you become diabetic, then other medications and treatments will be suggested.
+If you become diabetic,your doctor will suggest other medications and treatments.
 However, your doctor will be observing the progress of your illness to determine when insulin injections will be needed.

 In Part 2, we’ll explore the categories of medications and other treatments for Type 2 diabetes.

-David York Supports New Research for Geriatric Diabetes Treatments
+David York Agency Supports New Research for Geriatric Diabetes Treatments

 If you’d like more information about David York Agency’s qualified, compassionate caregivers, contact us at 718.376.7755.
 A free phone consultation can help you decide what services might be best.
 If you’d like to hear more from us, please like us on Facebook or follow us on Twitter or LinkedIn.